fleetdm/fleet/docs/01-Using-Fleet/FAQ.md

 ## Why my host is not updating a policy's response.

-A host may not be updating a policy's for one or more of the following reasons:
+The following are reasons why a host may not be updating a policy's response:

 * The policy's query includes tables that are not compatible with this host's platform.
 For example, if your policy's query contains the [`apps` table](https://osquery.io/schema/5.0.1/#apps), which is only compatible on hosts running macOS, this policy will not update its response if this host is running Windows or Linux.